-Daryaganj Book Market metro station: The Daryaganj book market is located on Asaf Ali Road, Starting at Delite Cinema to Netaji Subhash Marg.
+Daryaganj Book Market metro station: The Daryaganj book market is located near Asaf Ali Road at The Mahila Haat.
 This market is open only on a Sunday.
 The easiest way to reach there is by Metro.
-It takes 2- 5 minutes to travel from Chawri Bazar Metro Station to Daryaganj.
-Yellow line stops at Chawri Bazar from there it’s a five minute walk.
+The metro station is Delhi Gate metro station.

-Sunday being a quieter day taking the car or two wheeler also works, you will be able to find parking fairly easily.
+Taking the car or two wheeler also works as there is ample parking space, you will be able to find parking fairly easily.

 You should aim to be there latest by 10 am otherwise the market gets really crowded and you may find that the best books are already gone.
 Come prepared with time to browse 3-4 hours is ideal.
 Bargaining is a given so once you have zeroed in on a book that you fancy start bargaining.

 If you are looking for new or second hand educational books or books that meet the course curriculum then another book market which is both reasonably priced and close by is the book market at Nai Sadak, next to Chawri Bazaar and the Chandni Chowk Metro Station.
 Here you can find both first hand and second hand school or college books.
 You will need to earmark a week day for Nai Sadak as this market is closed on Sunday.
 On week days Monday to Saturday this market is bustling with people.
 The shopkeepers are very organized and knowledgeable.

 Explore the Sunday second hand book market at Daryaganj, online book libraries – ghar baithai kitab ka maja lo, join a book club. combine your two loves books and food, The options for a book lover is endless.

 Satisfy your hunger for books and authors click here